puppetlabs/puppetdb/documentation/api/wire_format/catalog_format_v5.markdown

 #### `parameters`

 JSON object.
 Includes all of the resource's [attributes][] and their associated values.
 The value of an attribute may be any JSON data type, but Puppet will only provide booleans, strings, arrays, and hashes --- [resource references][resource_ref] and [numbers][] in attributes are converted to strings before being inserted into the catalog.
 Attributes with [undef][] values are not added to the catalog.

-###  Differences with the previous catalog wire format

-1. The top-level catalog object now contains a "producer-timestamp" field.